 Desmodium is planted as an intercrop between the maize or millet and its smell repels the stemborer moths - Push.
 The ability of the soil to absorb and store moisture is improved, nitrogen is fixed and so soil fertility is improved.
 In addition, desmodium decimates the striga weed and so increases yields.

-Napier grass is planted as a border crap and it draws the moths away from the field - Pull.
+Napier grass is planted as a border crop; it draws the moths away from the field - Pull.
 The moth larvae then perish on the sticky leaves of the napier grass.
 Both napier grass and desmodium are also a welcome source of healthy animal fodder.

 In addition to being effective against the stemborer moth and striga weed, the Push-Pull method has also proved its worth in the fight against the fall army worm (see link above).

 The Push-Pull method was developed at icipe, the International Centre for Insect Physiology and Ecology in Nairobi.
 Since 2006, Biovision has been supporting projects to spread this method in Kenya.
 Later, the selection of countries was extended to Tanzania, Uganda and Ethiopia.
-Since 2016, Push-Pull has also been spread outside East Africa (Malawi, Zambia, Zimbabwe, Rwanda, Senegal and Burkina Faso).
+Since 2016, Push-Pull has spread beyond East Africa (Malawi, Zambia, Zimbabwe, Rwanda, Senegal and Burkina Faso).

-The Development Goal is to increase food security and incomes by accelerating the spread of the Push-Pull method of cultivation and improving the supply chain in East Africa.
+The aim is to increase food security and incomes by accelerating the spread of the Push-Pull method of cultivation and improving the supply chain in East Africa.

-A total of 157‘890 small-scale farmers in the different project regions benefit from the various activities of the Push-Pull programme.
-In addition to increased food security, the beneficiaries also benefit from an increased income, which is usually invested in the children's school education.
+A total of 157,890 small-scale farmers in the different project regions benefit from the various activities of the Push-Pull programme.
+In addition to increased food security, the beneficiaries also benefit from a higher income, which is usually invested in the children's school education.